ura-design-system/isomerpages-boa/resources/features/_posts/2018-08-15-RTQ-on-being-dedicated-to-the-craft.md

 ---
 layout: post
-title:  RT+Q Architects on being dedicated to the craft
+title: 'RT+Q Architects on being dedicated to the craft'
-date:   2018-08-15
+date: 2018-08-15T00:00:00.000Z
-permalink: "/resources/features/RTQ-Architects-on-being-dedicated-to-the-craft"
+permalink: /resources/features/RTQ-Architects-on-being-dedicated-to-the-craft

 ---

 ### **Dedication to beauty**

 ![Architects Rene Tan and Jonathan Quek at the interview in their office](/images/RTQ-interview.jpg)